BTEI Facebook Page

 Who can take part in BTEI programmes?

-Anyone who has left full-time education can take part in a course being offered, but priority will be given to those with less than upper second level education (FETAC Level 4/5 Award).
+Anyone who has left full-time education can take part in a course being offered, however priority will be given to those who did not get the opportunity to complete second level education (or equivalent).

 Will taking part affect my social welfare entitlement?

 In general, you are allowed to take part in BTEI funded programmes for up to 17 hours per week without it affecting your Social Welfare payments.
 However, on certain payments you are expected to remain eligible for work.
 You must furnish your social welfare office with details of the course you are attending.
-It is best to discuss individual circumstances with the social welfare office.
+It is best to discuss individual circumstances with your local social welfare office prior to accepting a place on a BTEI course.

 Will I obtain certification for a BTEI course?

-All courses offer access to certification at FETAC Level 1 to 6 through the National Framework of Qualifications.
+All courses offer access to certification at QQI(formerly known as FETAC) Level 1 to 6 through the National Framework of Qualifications.
 Flexible approaches will allow you to build up credits over time and achieve recognised qualifications.

 What will I get from taking part in a BTEI programme?